ybajaj-29/intermed-scatter-fit/README.md

 Instead of by Fourier transform, these functions can also be directly computed from atomic trajectories over the time evolution of an atomistic system in molecular dynamics (MD) simulations.

-This work focuses on characterizing the computed I(q,t) from "free" and "bound" isotactic polypropylene chains (iPP) near a carbon fiber (CF) interface by adding a stretch exponential component and estimating several key parameters to describe the dynamics.
-The file 'Presentation.pptx' has more details regarding the academic background.
+This work focuses on characterizing the computed I(q,t) from "free" and "bound" isotactic polypropylene chains (iPP) near a carbon fiber (CF) interface by fitting an expanded stretch exponential equation and estimating several key parameters.
+The file 'Presentation.pptx' has more details regarding the academic background, as well as why studying this topic is of interest.